JGN1/ewd-api-labs-2023/README.md

 All changes to React code to integrate my API with my React application can be seen in the following Github commit comparison...
 + [React Movies App - Comparison of starting point commit and final commit](https://github.com/JGN1/labMoviesApp/compare/0a08d1befefea3da269d47d393ccfa5a13425a25...7494d2bb4abc8730022f496e13a6074b43fb7ccb)

 I created a `.env.stage` file to be used when running in stage environment.
-This file contains items such as my TMDB keys and a some new keys as can be seen below (TMDB and SUPABASE details redacted).
+This file contains items such as my TMDB keys and some new keys as can be seen below (TMDB and SUPABASE details redacted).

 ~~~JavaScript
 VITE_TMDB_KEY=...........